Saturday, October 26, 2024

 Young World War I veteran Nick Carraway (Noah J. Ricketts) scores a relatively cheap cabin in New York as he ventures into a new trade, that of being a bond salesman.
 His new residence is located right next to a huge mansion overlooking the bay owned by a mysterious man everyone calls Gatsby (Jeremy Jordan) who regularly hosts parties at his estate.
 The two are acquainted and Gatsby immediately asks his new neighbor a favor, that of orchestrating a chance meeting between him and his cousin Daisy (Eva Noblezada), a socialite married to former football star Tom Buchanan (John Zdrojeski).
 The husband and wife share a daughter but he is unfaithful, engaged in an extra marital affair with Myrtle (Ryah Nixon), who happens to be the wife of George Wilson (Paul Whitty), a poor gas station owner who doubles as a middle man for Gatsby’s illicit businesses.
 Nick also gets to meet Jordan Baker (Samantha Pauly), Daisy’s golfer friend who takes pride in being free from the pressures of marriage.

 Ever since I discovered Jeremy Jordan I’ve been looking for opportunities to get to see him live on Broadway.
 I believe he had a brief stint as a replacement Seymour in Little Shop of Horrors, which did not jive well with my schedule.
 That’s why when he was announced to originate the role of Gatsby for the musical theater adaptation, I immediately secured a ticket.
-To the uninitiated, try getting to know his vocals the same way I did, by searching for his rendition of Santa Fe on Spotify.
+To the uninitiated, try getting to know what his vocals can do the same way I did, by searching for his rendition of Santa Fe on Spotify.
 Luckily he now has yet another show tune to add to his repertoire with For Her, an ode to Gatsby’s enduring love for Daisy Buchanan.
 The OST is also on Spotify!

 Comparison time!
 I have not seen the Leonardo DiCaprio film, but I have read the novel.
 First things first: Nick.
 Nick serves as our anchor into the world of Gatsby.
 Since everything is seen through his point of view, he is our de facto narrator, and a boring one at that.
 He just came across as full of angst to me, the type of guy who is surely not fun at parties.
 In the musical, Nick is more upbeat and humorous.
 While he introduces us to this musical's world, he is not really the narrator here.
 Instead, he shares most of his time onstage with Gatsby, Daisy, and Jordan.
 In short, he is no longer the anchor.